Site Staff! feel free to contact me if you have questions or issues on site. 3D Artist, Working on Day of Infamy & Insurgency Sandstorm

 5th Add downloads if applicable (you can use the embed code here also /downloads)

-If you have questions on how to present your news, look no further than the front page, if you news doesnt look the same, revise it and email me or feillyne
+If you have questions on how to present your news, look no further than the front page, if you news doesnt look the same, revise it and contact our content manager feillyne to have it re assessed.

 We are here to showcase the best work you have to offer (and you want to show it!), whats selling your mod or game?
 Is it that awesome new effect or the feature rich update you just released!